Portugal: Tax Breaks & Sunshine

 • Non-Residents: Pay a flat 25% on Portuguese-source income.

-• Social Security: Contributions 21.4% to 35% based on profession and chosen regime.
+• Social Security: Contributions of 21.4% and 25,2% based on profession and chosen regime.

 Enter the Simplified Regime